DataDog/datadog-api-client-ruby/docs/v1/UsageMeteringAPI.md

   end_month: Time.parse('2013-10-20T19:20:30+01:00'), # Time | Datetime in ISO-8601 format, UTC, precise to month: `[YYYY-MM]` for usage ending this month.
   sort_direction: DatadogAPIClient::V1::UsageSortDirection::DESC, # UsageSortDirection | The direction to sort by: `[desc, asc]`.
   sort_name: DatadogAPIClient::V1::UsageAttributionSort::API_PERCENTAGE, # UsageAttributionSort | The field to sort by.
-  include_descendants: true # Boolean | Include child org usage in the response.
+  include_descendants: true, # Boolean | Include child org usage in the response.
 Defaults to false.
+  offset: 789, # Integer | Number of records to skip before beginning to return.
+  limit: 789 # Integer | Maximum number of records to be returned.
 }

 begin